Restore® Hydrocolloid with Foam Backing

 • Durable in the presence of corrosive fluids

 • Protects from external contamination

 Restore® Hydrocolloid with Foam Backing is indicated for use on venous ulcers, superficial wounds, pressure ulcers (stages 1-2), arterial ulcers, diabetic ulcers, surgical incisions, and traumatic wounds.

 Contraindicated for use on active vasculitis, infected wounds, and stage 3-4 pressure ulcers.

 |Gels on contact w/ exudate||●|

 |Variety of sizes||●|

 Before applying a dressing, the wound should be gently rinsed or irrigated with an appropriate solution.
 The periwound skin should be cleaned and dried for secure application.

-To ensure proper adhesion, the dressing should extend at least one inch beyond the wound edge.
+To ensure proper adhesion, the dressing should extend at least 1" beyond the wound edge.
 Dressings may be overlapped or cut to accommodate the size or location of the wound.

 Remove the release paper from the dressing.
 Center the dressing over the wound, being careful to minimize touching the adhesive side.
 Press the dressing in place.
 Initial tack may be improved by warming the dressing with your hands prior to application or after dressing is in place.